weiserlab/ambuj/position.md

 We are a wold-leading group with numerous awards, and group's scientific findings are consistently published at leading venues, such as ACM MobiSys, MobiCom, SenSys, HotNets, HotMobile, and IPSN.
 We are well-funded, connected to other groups (like UC Berkeley via Lab 11), and corporations (such as NCS and previously with ABB).

-We would like to work with students and scholars with a strong engineering background with experience in one or more of the following areas:
+We would like to work with scholars with a strong engineering background with interests roughly in following areas:

 * Embedded systems (such as programming microcontrollers and FPGAs)
 * Previous experience with interfacing sensors and actuators